ModelEarth/localsite/info/data/README.md

 We recommend that you work in [USEEIO-widgets repo](../../charts) if you are interested in interacting with the API data.
 -->

-## NAICS Data with Fewer Gaps
+## NAICS Data without Gaps

 [Imputed County Business Patterns (CBP) dataset](http://www.fpeckert.me/cbp/) by [Fabian Eckert, et al.](http://fpeckert.me/cbp/efsy.pdf) - The Fabian Eckert (2021) work extends Isserman and Westervelt (2006), but uses a linear objective function for faster computation with exact results.
 The authors are planning to apply to zip codes.
 "After 1994, the CBP files contain tabulations at the zip code level.
-We plan to apply our imputation method to this geographic unit in a future draft." - [2018 data from Eckert](https://github.com/modelearth/community-data/tree/master/process/cbp).
+We plan to apply our imputation method to this geographic unit in a future draft." - [2018 data from Eckert](https://github.com/modelearth/community-data/tree/master/process/cbp) and our [GitHub Fork](https://github.com/modelearth/cbp_database_public).

 ## Community Data File Format